 REFERENCES

 Name: Phone #:

 Relationship to you:

 Name: Phone #:

 Relationship to you:

 Name: Phone #:

 Relationship to you:

 EMERGENCY CONTACTS

 Name:

 Relationship:

 Home ph: Work ph: Cell ph:

 Name:

 Relationship:

-Home ph: Work ph: Cell ph:
+ph: Cell ph:

 COMMITMENT

-l understand my responsibilities in terms of fi meetings, and other areas of preparation. nancial commitment, attendance at team
+l understand my responsibilities in terms of financial commitment, attendance at team

-Signature [Date
+meetings, and other areas of pre >paration.

-(If applicant is under the age of 18, a parent o r legal guardian must also sign)
+Signature Date (It applicant is under the age of 1 18, a parent or legal guardian must also sign)

-I, the parent/legal guardian of the above app terms of financial commitment, attendance a preparation.
-I hereby give my child permissio t team meetings, and other areas of
+I, the parent/legal guardian of the above applicant understand the responsibilities in terms of financial commitment, attendance at team meetings, and other areas of preparation.
+I hereby give my child permission to participate.